 Movie review by Dennis D. McDonald

-In my book, Michael Caine can do no wrong — this vigilante movie is another example.
+In my book, Michael Caine can as an actor do no wrong — this vigilante movie is another example.

 Caine plays a lonely pensioner trapped in a vice-ridden British tenement building that is physically and socially deteriorating due to out-in-the-open drugs and violence.
 The death of a close friend sends him over the edge.
 He reaches back into his military past to retrieve long lost skills and sets out on a one-man revenge plan.
 The police get wind of this and a cat and mouse game ensues.
 Meanwhile, corpses of bad guys start to pile up.